-On June 1, 2021, we issued 25,000 shares of our common stock at a deemed price of \$5.00 per share to one individual pursuant to a consulting agreement.
-We relied upon the exemption from registration under the Securities Act provided by Rule 506(b) or Section 4(a) (2) of the Securities Act for the issuance of the shares to the individual who is a U.S. person.
+On October 28, 2021, we issued 5,000 shares of our common stock at a deemed price of \$2.00 per share to one individual pursuant to a consulting agreement.
+We relied upon the exemption from registration under the Securities Act provided by Rule 506(b) or Section 4(a) (2) of the United States Securities Act of 1933, as amended (the "U.S. Securities Act") for the issuance of the shares to the individual who is a U.S. person.

-On July 13, 2021, we issued 568,900 shares of our common stock at a price of \$5.00 per share to 17 individuals and 2 entities pursuant to the closing of a private placement offering.
-We relied upon the exemption from registration under the Securities Act provided by Rule 903 of Regulation S promulgated under the Securities Act to the 17 individuals and 2 entities that are all non-U.S. persons as the shares were issued to the investors through offshore transactions which was negotiated and consummated outside of the United States.
+On November 5, 2021, FingerMotion, Inc. we issued an aggregate of 236,000 shares of common stock at a price of \$5.00 per share to two individuals due to the closing of our private placement at \$5.00 per share for gross proceeds of \$1,180,000.
+We relied upon the exemption from registration under the U.S. Securities Act provided by Rule 903 of Regulation S promulgated under the U.S. Securities Act for the issuance of the shares to the two individuals who were non-U.S. persons as the securities were issued to the individuals through offshore transactions which were negotiated and consummated outside the United States.